 The military divorce lawyers at Livesay & Myers, P.C., have extensive experience with the unique issues that arise in military divorce cases, including the division of military retired pay, VA disability pay, and CRDP.
-We represent servicemembers and spouses in Fairfax, Manassas, Prince William, Loudoun County, Alexandria, Arlington, Fredericksburg, Stafford and all across Northern Virginia.
+From our five convenient office locations, we represent clients across Northern Virginia.
 Contact us to schedule a consultation today.

 - Military Retired Pay Division in Virginia Divorce

 - Military Retirement And Disability Ratings Under Fifty Percent